4.13. GUI Interaction

 ../_images/ui_property_browser.png

-4.13.4.3.
+4.13.4.2.
 Command Window

-The command is added to the history in the lower part of the window.
+The command is added to the history list in the lower part of the window.
 Copy each history field with Ctrl+C or export the whole history by pressing Copy History to Clipboard.
-There is also a Clear button available that empties the history.
+There is also a Clear button available that empties the entire history.

 ../_images/ui_command_window.png